MetaMask/SIPs/SIPS/sip-29.md

   // Represents a non-fungible asset
   fungible: false;

-  // The creator address of the asset.
-  creator: Caip19AssetType;

   // Attributes of the non-fungible asset. attributes?: Record<string, string | number>;

+  // The collection of the asset.
   collection: NonFungibleAssetCollection;
 };
 ```